johurul-haque/nexus/README.md

 - **TailwindCSS**: A highly customizable CSS framework that allows for rapid and responsive UI development.

+- **Radix UI**: Completely unstyled, fully accessible UI components.
+Used for adding accordion in the FAQ section.

 - **Headless UI**: Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.

+- **Swiper JS**: A library for pre-built carousel.
+Used it for creating the testimonials card and the hero section.

 - **Framer Motion**: A library for creating smooth and interactive animations in React applications, adding delightful visual effects to your user interfaces.